Good and Bad Passwords How-To

 most people to select passwords that are easy to remember.
 This

-means they choose names and words that can be found in dictionaries
+means they choose names and words that have personal meaning to

 applying predictable changes to them.
 This may be in response to